sammiWL/D3-Project/README.md

 ------------

 The sperm are attracted to the Yea or Nea eggs depending on what each Congressman voted for.
 Each dataset only contains that of the Senate.
+The non-voting senators will remain floating around the page.